D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 – May Specialize (two slots) in shortbows, crossbows, slings, and darts.
 – May use the N-Alchemy ability.
 Gains one use at level 1, one use at level 6, and an additional use every 6 levels thereafter.

 N-ALCHEMY: Adds a set of medical tools as special abilities for up to 1 hour.
-Each requires 1 alchemy point, and the character is given 3 points to use.
+Each requires 1 Alchemy Point, and the character is given 3 points to use.
 New abilities become available at higher levels:
   1st level: Medical Darts
   5th level: First Aid
   9th level: Overdose